ds0x/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 ## Instance readiness<a name="mac-instance-readiness"></a>

 After you launch a Mac instance, you'll need to wait till the instance is ready before you can connect to it\.
-The approximate times you might wait are as follows:
-+ x86 Mac instances – up to 15 minutes from launch
-+ M1 Mac instances – up to 40 minutes from launch
+The approximate launch time for an EC2 Mac instance is approximately 6 minutes.
+- **If you've added additional scripts to user data or loaded software on a customer created AMI, the launch time may increase.**

 You can use a small shell script, like the one below, to poll the describe\-instance\-status API to know when the instance is ready to be connected to\.
 In the following command, replace the example instance ID with your own\.